ECNU-RCGCEF/TraceME/TraceME_NODE/README.md

 export CLASSPATH=.:${JAVA_HOME}/lib:${JRE_HOME}/lib
 export PATH=${JAVA_HOME}/bin:$PATH
 ```
-(CAFE_NODE uses javax.annotation, which seemes to be deprecated in jdk9 and 11, and maven has announced to discontinue to support TLS v1.1 in java 1.7.
+(TraceME_NODE uses javax.annotation, which seemes to be deprecated in jdk9 and 11, and maven has announced to discontinue to support TLS v1.1 in java 1.7.
 So java 1.8 is good to go now)

 #### 3. Tomcat 7 (http://tomcat.apache.org/download-70.cgi )
 ```Bash